Inclement Weather Policy

 - Have RECENT ONSET cold/flu/COVID-19 symptoms such as a fever, chills, runny nose, cough, sore throat, loss of taste/smell, malaise, fatigue, or headache.

-- Have a known or potential COVID-19 exposure.
-If you, your child(ren), or anyone in your household has been exposed to COVID-19, we ask and expect that you follow the current CDC recommendations for quarantine length.
+- Have COVID-19.
+If you, your child(ren), or anyone in your household have COVID-19, we ask and expect that you follow the current CDC recommendations for isolation and precautions for people with COVID-19.